pengxinjun-stu/side-channel-attack-dataset/README.md

 # side-channel-attack-dataset
-A cache side-channel attack dataset based on stress-ng.
+A cache side-channel attack dataset based on stress-ng, Since some of the work is designed for a specific operating system, not all dataset source files are given here.
+The data acquisition script under the Ubuntu platform is provided.
+The attack file acquisition can refer to https://figshare.com/articles/dataset/DataSet/20528937/4.